DanielEWeeks/Daniel_E_Weeks/NOTES.md

 ![](images_notes/DisplayGitHubPagesWebLink.png)

-After the link appears and the GitHub Action has completed running, follow it to see your new website!
+After the link appears in the About box on the right and the GitHub Action has completed running, follow it to see your new website!

 **Important:** When editing the *.yml files, make sure the keywords start in column 3.
 This software system fails with a cryptic error message if the keywords are not indented properly.